EPICLab/synectic/ARCHITECTURE.md

 Synectic uses React Testing Library to render React components within tests written using Jest's custom assertions and convenience functions in order to verify UI interactions.
 The configuration of RTL was inspired by a detailed blog post from Robert Cooper, ["Testing Stateful React Function Components with React Testing Library"](https://www.robertcooper.me/testing-stateful-react-function-components-with-react-testing-library) (published 2019.04.08).
 In particular, the blog posting provides examples of testing React function components using [React Testing Library](#React-Testing-Library-(RTL)), and finds that there are less chances of test suites that produce false negatives (tests that fail when the underlying implementation changes) and false positives (tests that continue to pass when the underlying implementation is broken) when adhering what Kent C. Dodds calls [_"implementation detail free testing"_](https://kentcdodds.com/blog/testing-implementation-details).

 The [`@testing-library/jest-dom`](https://testing-library.com/docs/ecosystem-jest-dom) module provides custom DOM element matchers for Jest.
+It recommends the use of [`eslint-plugin-jest-dom`](https://github.com/testing-library/eslint-plugin-jest-dom), which provides auto-fixable lint rules that prevent false positive tests and improves test readability by ensuring you are using the right matchers in your tests ([ESLint](#ESLint) for related configuration options).

 The [`react-select-event`](https://testing-library.com/docs/ecosystem-react-select-event) module is a companion library for `React Testing Library` that provides helper methods for interacting with [`react-select`](https://github.com/JedWatson/react-select) elements.